geeksusma/rest-2nd-level/README.md

 * /cars/search?engine=electric - returns 403 if the requester has no permissions to search over the collection of cars ✅

-### Avoid easy guessing Id's as part of your endpoint
+### Avoid easy guessing id's as part of your endpoint, keep your primary keys private!!

 As it is shown in some examples above, the id of the resource is heavily used in order to perform fetching/updating/deleting operations.
-So then, is not a good idea to have any kind of easy guessing id, like an incremental id.
-Because that id can easily changed at the URL, and it could allow to you to receive information of any resource you're not allowed to access
+So then, is not a good idea to have any kind of easy guessing id, like an incremental one.
+Because that id can be easily changed at the URL, and it could lead to a bad/wrong usage in order to receive non-allowed information of any other resource.

 * /cars/6dd7f186-1ecb-11ed-861d-0242ac120002 ✅
-  * This is a hard guessing id, since even if the id gets changed at URI it would be hard to know a new valid Id
+  * This is a hard guessing id, since even if the id gets changed at URI it would be hard to know a new valid id
 * /cars/112 :x:
   * This is wrong since a potential hacker could guess the id is autoincremental, and it could easily change the URL in order to check "what if I request 113 or 114"?